 Certain circumstances may arrive when you want to see what CPU you have installed in your system, or you can check on other PCs while buying one.

-If you just want to know what exactly you own in your rig and think of upgrading the CPU, you’ll find fundamental to advanced methods here.
+If you just want to know what CPU you own exactly in your rig and think of upgrading the CPU or comparing, you’ll find fundamental to advanced methods here.

-This article will help you with every feasible way you can check your CPU, whether you’re seeking a basic solution or an advanced one.
+This article will help you with every feasible way to check your CPU info.

 How to Check Which CPU You Have in Your PC?

-Flexing with your PC spec among friends is commonly noticed as a trend.
-If you are new to such a business, you can always find a bunch of solutions online, but I’m here with the easiest and most legit ones you should consider.
+Flexing with your PC spec among friends is common trend.
+If you are new to such a business, you can always find a bunch of CPU-checking solutions online, but I’m here with the easiest and most viable ones you should consider.

-NOTE: You will find every solution working properly on your system whether you use Windows 8, 10, or 11- except the UI of the task manager.
+NOTE: You will find every solution working properly on your system whether you use Windows 8, 10, or 11- except for the change in the UI of the task manager.

 Here are some viable methods to look for the CPU model & full specification: